 Each SPF record begins with a version number; the current SPF version with "v=spf1".

-|+||Pass||the directive defines authorized transmitter; |
+|+||Pass||the directive defines authorised transmitters;

 this is the standard, i.e. if no qualifier is specified, + is assumed

-|-||Fail||the directive defines unauthorized senders|
+|-||Fail||the directive defines unauthorised channels|

-|~||SoftFail||the directive defines unauthorized senders, but the recipient should treat this failure generously;
+|~||SoftFail||the directive defines unauthorized transmitters, but the receiver should treat this failure generously;

-this qualifier is for testing purposes
+this qualifier is intended for testing purposes

-|?||Neutral||the directive defines channels whose legitimacy is not to be stated; The transmitter must be accepted.|
+|?||Neutral||the directive defines channels about whose legitimacy nothing should be said; the channel must be accepted|

-|Mech.||Directive applies if -|
+|Mech.||Directive applies when -|

-|a||an A (or AAAA) record of the polled (or explicitly specified) domain contains the IP address of the sender|
+|a||an A (or AAAA) record of the queried (or explicitly specified) domain contains the IP address of the sender|

-|mx||an MX record of the polled (or explicitly specified) domain contains the IP address of the sender|
+|mx||an MX record of the queried (or explicitly specified) domain contains the IP address of the sender|

 |ip4||the specified IPv4 address is the IP address of the sender or the specified IPv4 subnet contains it|

-|include||an additional SPF request for the domain specified in the include statement contains the IP address of the sender|
+|include||An additional SPF request for the domain specified in the include statement contains the IP address of the sender|

-$ host -t TXT gmx.de gmx.de text "v=spf1 ip4:126.96.36.199/23 -all"
+$ host -t TXT gmx.de